 The business models of fossil-fuel derived energy providers will become redundant as stringent climate policy comes into force.

-For example, between 60-80% of coal, oil and gas reserves of publicly listed companies are ‘unburnable’ if the world is to have a chance of not exceeding global warming of 2°C.
+For example, between 60-80% of coal, oil and gas reserves of publicly listed companies are ‘unburnable’ if we are to have a chance of not exceeding a 2°C rise in global average temperatures.